yracine/device-type.myFlair/README.md

 The smartapp that enables Multi Zoned Heating/Cooling Solutions based on your ecobee thermostats (using comfort settings) and any ST connected sensors- coupled with smart vents (optional) for better temp settings control throughout your home".

-The smartapp can reproduce the Flair eveness and eveness active Flair setpoint modes based on the thermostat's climate settings.
+The smartapp can reproduce the Flair eveness and eveness active setpoint modes based on the thermostat's climate settings.

 The smartapp can also control multiple Minisplit/Windows unit and portable heaters/coolers inside your scheduled zones.